pfheatwole/thesis/meta/outline.rst

   * Wind field models and/or turbulence models for wind vectors?

-  * Empirical database for glider parameters?
+  * Paraglider model identification (model parameter estimation).
+Use an empirical database for glider parameters?

 * Likelihood function (observation model)